Functional equations for orbifold wreath products: Functional Equations for Quotient Orbifold Wreath Symmetric Products

+\begin{remark} Using the methods of Examples \ref{ex-WeightProjPZ} and \ref{ex-WeightProjPZell}, one may produce explicit formulas for the extensions of the Euler and Euler--Satake characteristics of $\Pb(m, mn, n)$ and other weighted projective spaces associated to other finitely generate groups $\Gamma$.
+For example, if $\Gamma\cong \Z^{\ell} \oplus \Z_{r_1}\oplus...\oplus \Z_{r_s}$ is a finitely generated abelian group, one can in principle compute Equations \eqref{eq-AbelGenFuncEC} and \eqref{eq-GenerFunctGammaExtensEulerSatakeCharacteristic} using the above methods, though some challenging bookkeeping involving the prime decompositions of $m,n$ , and $r_j$, $j=1,...,s$, might arise in keeping track of homomorphisms from $\Gamma$ to $\Z_{nm}$.
+Note that as $\T^1$ is abelian, the extensions associated to the free group with $\ell$ generators coincide with those associated to $\Z^\ell$. \end{remark}

-\subsection{Extensions Associated to General $\Gamma$--Sets}
+\subsection{Extensions Associated to General $\Gamma$-Sets}

-In this section, we extend Definition \ref{def-multInvAssocInvariants} to include extensions of multiplicative orbifold invariants associated to arbitrary finite $\Gamma$--sets where $\Gamma$ is a finitely generated discrete group.
-This extends the definition given by \cite[Equation 6--13]{tamanoi2}.
+In this section, we generalize Definition \ref{def-multInvAssocInvariants} to include extensions of multiplicative orbifold invariants associated to arbitrary finite $\Gamma$-sets where $\Gamma$ is a finitely generated discrete group.
+This extends the definition given by \cite[Equation 6-13]{tamanoi2}.

-\begin{definition} Let $X$ be a finite $\Gamma$--set of order $n$ and $\varphi$ a multiplicative orbifold invariant.
-The extension of $\varphi$ associated to the $\Gamma$--isomorphism class $[X]$ of $X$ is defined by
+\begin{definition} Let $X$ be a finite $\Gamma$-set of order $n$ and $\varphi$ a multiplicative orbifold invariant.
+The extension of $\varphi$ associated to the $\Gamma$-isomorphism class $[X]$ of $X$ is defined by

-where the first sum is over all isomorphism classes of $\Gamma$--$G$--principal bundles over $X$, $\pi$ is as in Proposition \ref{prop-MultInvarGamSetX}, and ${\mathcal S}[P_{\rho}\times_G M]^{\Gamma}$ denotes the $\Gamma$--invariant sections. \end{definition}
+where the first sum is over all isomorphism classes of $\Gamma$-$G$-principal bundles over $X$, $\pi$ is as in Proposition \ref{prop-MultInvarGamSetX}, and ${\mathcal S}[P_{\rho}\times_G M]^{\Gamma}$ denotes the $\Gamma$-invariant sections. \end{definition}

 As in the case of $G$ finite, Theorem \ref{th-CrossedPdctBundleChr}({\it i}) implies